Our volunteers work as part of a team, helping to achieve our goals. All volunteers have a role description outlining their role and duties.

 Will I be provided with travel assistance and other expenses?

 As a volunteer you are not reimbursed for travel or other expenses, except when expenses are incurred at the direct request of Sydney Living Museums.
-Where required, you will be provided with special protective clothing to meet requirements of the Occupational Health and Safety Act.
+Where required, you will be provided with special protective clothing to meet requirements of the Work Health and Safety Act.

 Will I be covered by insurance while volunteering?